tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 * A python script with your final lambda function.

-* From the Amazon Lex Console, export your bot, intent, and slot using `Amazon Lex` as the target platform, and upload the ZIP files to your repo.
+* From the Amazon Lex Console, export your bot using `Amazon Lex` as the target platform and upload the ZIP file to your repo.

 * Create a short video or animated GIF showing a demo of your Robo Advisor in action from the test window.
 Upload the video or animated GIF file to your repo.